-For about 5 months I have been trying out different note-taking systems and applications, but only found recently the right workflow for me.
-I’m always updating it and experimenting, but it seems that I finally laid down the bases.
+For about 5 months I have been trying out different note-taking systems and applications, but only recently have I found the right workflow for me.
+I'm always updating it and experimenting, but it seems that I finally laid down the bases.

 Let me quickly summarize what I learned during this journey so that you can learn from my experiences.

 I started out using Notion, which has a great free plan and is growing rapidly.

 Write, plan, collaborate, and get organized — all in one tool.

 Although I really liked it (and am still using it to this day), it obviously had some flaws:

 - I spent more time customizing than taking notes

 - There is not yet (as of July 2020) an proper offline mode

 - I had limited control over my data

 Does not have bi-directional linking (unless you do it in a clunky way)Bi-directional linking was recently implemented